docelic/amber-introduction/README.md

 # Serving Requests

-Amber's request serving model is based on Crystal's built-in
+Similarly as with starting the server, is important to explain exactly what is happening when Amber is serving requests:

-functionality:
+In lower-level stages, Amber's request serving model is based on Crystal's built-in functionality:

 1. The server that is running is an instance of Crystal's [HTTP::Server](https://crystal-lang.org/api/0.24.1/HTTP/Server.html)